cicirello/Chips-n-Salsa/README.md

 ## Contribute

-Report bugs, suggestions, feature requests, etc via the [issues tracker](https://github.com/cicirello/Chips-n-Salsa/issues).
-If you would like to directly contribute new code, you may also fork the repository, and create pull requests.
-All code contributions must include JUnit tests, and all existing JUnit tests must pass for your code contribution to be accepted.
-If your code contribution is a bug-fix, then you must include JUnit tests that recreate the bug prior to your fix, and which pass afterwards.
+If you would like to contribute to Chips-n-Salsa in any way, such as reporting bugs, suggesting new functionality, or code contributions such as bug fixes or implementations of new functionality, then start by reading the [contribution guidelines](CONTRIBUTING.md).